diasurgical/devilution/Support/CONTRIBUTING.md

 (Don't forget to also set exec permissions on the file)

-## Using devilution-comparer with Wine
+### Using devilution-comparer with Wine

-Install dependencies not on Windows:
+Install dependencies:
-1. Install Wine (e.g. `sudo pacman -S wine`)
+1. Install Wine if not on Windows (e.g. `sudo pacman -S wine`)
+2. Install MS VC+ 5.10 and 6, SP 3. (for more information see [diasurgical/devil-nightly#15](https://github.com/diasurgical/devil-nightly/issues/15#issuecomment-416719426))

 Install `devililution-comparer` from release (or from source below):
 1. Download and extract the latest release from https://github.com/diasurgical/devilution-comparer/releases